 Message from the Director

-Thank you for your interest in the accounting area at the University of Wisconsin-Milwaukee’s Lubar School of Business!
+Thank you for your interest in the accounting area at the University of Wisconsin-Milwaukee’s Lubar College of Business!

 The Lubar School has been the primary source of accounting talent in southeast Wisconsin for over 60 years, providing outstanding degree programs, meaningful experiential opportunities for students, a strong faculty commitment to teaching, and close relationships with accounting firms and businesses in our region.